-As in our identification result, our empirical approach so far has taken the network structure as fixed over the entire sample period.
-The strength of this assumption depends on the specific application: with high frequency panel data over a short span of time, this might be reasonable to maintain.
-To understand tax competition between states over our study period, this is less likely to be true.
-We can examine the issue in more detail by allowing the estimated $W{econ}$ matrix to vary over time by changing the weight placed on observations from any given time period.
+to vary over time by changing the weight placed on observations from any given time period.
 More precisely, for any given time period t, we weight observations using a Gaussian kernel with its center varying period-by-period from 1962 to 2015.
-The variance of the kernel is set such that 75% of the weight is given to the first half of the data (i.e. pre-1988) when the kernel is centered at 1962.
-Figure A4 shows the kernel employed as we vary its centre: the solid kernel is that centred on 1962, the start of our sample - when we place most weight on observations from 1962.
-The earlier static case considered previously is akin to using a uniform kernel over the sample period.

-This kernel weighting approach is outlined on Section 2.3.5 and, importantly, builds on the fact that our identification results do not depend on time.
-We fully describe the algorithm in Appendix Section B.2.
+The variance of the kernel is set such that 75% of the weight is given to the first half of the data (i.e., pre-1988) when the kernel is centered in 1962.
+Figure A4 shows the kernel employed as we vary its center: the solid kernel is centered in 1962, the start of our sample - when we place the most weight on observations from 1962.
+The static case considered previously is akin to using a uniform kernel over all periods.
+This kernel weighting approach is outlined in Section 2.3.3.
+We fully describe the algorithm in Appendix Section C.2.

-We begin by considering time varying estimates of the endogenous and exogenous social interaction parameters from the full model in (12).
-The results for the endogenous social interactions parameter are shown in Figure 3 where the shaded areas are the 95% confidence intervals of the period-by-period estimates.
-Panel A shows OLS estimates of $\hat{\rho}$ .
-These drift up over time, so that the strength of endogenous social interactions in tax setting behavior steadily increases over time from around .35 in the late 1960s to .50 by the 2010s.
-In all time periods we can reject the null that the endogenous social effect is zero.
-Recall the earlier static estimate was $\hat{\rho}{OLS} = .375$ .
+We begin by considering time-varying estimates of the endogenous and exogenous social interaction parameters from the full model in (12).
+The results for the endogenous social interactions parameter are shown in Figure 3, where the shaded areas are the 95% confidence intervals of the period-by-period estimates.
+Panel A shows that OLS estimates of $\hat{\rho}$ drift up over time, so the strength of endogenous interactions increases from around .35 in the late 1960s to .50 by the 2010s.
+In all periods, we can reject the null that the endogenous social effect is zero.
+Recall the earlier static estimate was $\hat{\rho}{OLS} = .375$.

-Panel B shows the estimated endogenous social effect when we use GMM based on characteristics of all other states as IVs.
-This also drifts up over time from around .35 in the late 1960s to .50 by the 2010s.
-In the majority of time periods we can reject the null of no endogenous social effect, despite these estimates being noisier than the OLS estimates.
+Panel B shows the estimated endogenous social effect when we use GMM based on the characteristics of all other states as IVs.
+This also drifts up from around .35 in the late 1960s to .50 by the 2010s.
+In the majority of periods, we can reject the null of no endogenous social effect.35

-Figure 4 shows the evolution of $W{econ}$ over time as we centre the kernel on different time periods.
-This follows the same color coding as in Figure 1.
-In all time periods, geography-based edges play little role, and over time the economic network becomes denser.
-This highlights not only that economic networks for tax competition always differ starkly from geography-based networks, but that the nature of economic networks relevant for tax competition has changed steadily over time.
+Figure 4 shows the evolution of \hat{W}{econ} over time as we center the kernel on different periods, following the same color-coding as in Figure 1.
+In all periods, geography-based edges play little role, and over time, the economic network becomes denser.
+This highlights not only that economic networks for tax competition always differ starkly from geography-based networks, but that the nature of economic networks relevant to tax competition has changed steadily over time.

-To characterize the evolution of $\hat{W}{econ}$ in more detail, Figure 5 shows how key features of $\hat{W}{econ}$ evolve as we place greater weight from early to later time periods.
-For each statistic, we plot the period by period estimate when we centre the kernel on any given time period t = 1962, ..., 2015.
+Figure 5 shows how the features of \hat{W}{econ} evolve as we place greater weight from early to later periods.
+For each statistic, we plot the period-by-period estimate when we center the kernel in any given period.
 The resulting smoothed estimates are then shown.
-To ease exposition, in all networks edges with $W{0,ij} < 1/47$ are removed.
+To ease exposition, networks edges with $W{0,ij} < 1/47$ are removed.
 This cutoff is chosen as, in theory, states can only link at maximum with 47 other states.
-Panel A details the stability of estimates of $\hat{W}{econ}$ by showing the share of edges that are kept from the previous estimate (that is centred on the previous time period).
-We see relatively high levels of stability in $\hat{W}{econ}$ with the smoothed estimate suggesting more than 60% of edges always being kept from one estimate to the next, with this stability increasing from the late 1980s until the end of the sample period.
+Panel A shows the share of edges that are kept from the previous estimate (centered in the previous period).
+We see relatively high stability in \hat{W}{econ} with the smoothed estimate suggesting more than 60% of edges always being kept from one estimate to the next, with this stability increasing from the late 1980s.

-Panel B shows how the overlap between $\hat{W}{econ}$ and $W{geo}$ varies over time, as measured by the share of edges that are only present in $\hat{W}{econ}$ .
+Panel B shows how the overlap between \hat{W}{econ} and W{geo} varies over time, as measured by the share of edges that are only present in \hat{W}{econ} .
 There is little overlap between the two networks over the entire sample.
-The smoothed estimate suggests that at least 80% of identified edges in $\hat{W}{econ}$ are never in $W{geo}$ .
-The divergence between economic and geographic neighbors becomes starker from the mid 1980s onwards - the period over which we extend the Besley and Case (1995) sample.
+The smoothed estimate suggests that at least 80% of identified edges in \hat{W}{econ} are never in W{geo} .
+The divergence between economic and geographic neighbors becomes starker from the mid-1980s onwards.